 - 9.3.1.
 The Multi Agency Public Protection Arrangements (MAPPA) have been established so that Police, the probation Service and Social Services can share information to prevent abuse and they will approach the Safeguarding Co-ordinator if they are aware of a person who poses a risk to Vulnerable Persons encountering TBC.
 TBC will abide by the advice provided by MAPPA. - 9.3.2.
 TBC acknowledges its duty to share information appropriately with Social Services and Pastoral workers in Schools and other Safeguarding Co-ordinators (for example if a person who poses a risk moves to another Church.)

-- 9.3.3.
-If an offender has a supervising probation officer TBC will contact that officer so they can work together in protecting Vulnerable Persons and rehabilitating the offender. - 9.3.4.
-If the person is no longer under probationary supervision TBC will contact the Police child protection team to evaluate the level of risk and how best to manage the risk.
+If an offender has a supervi erable Persons and rehabilitating the offender.
+9.3.4.
+If the person is no longer protection team to evaluate e Police cl

 10. WORKING IN PARTNERSHIP

 10.1.
 COLLABORATING WITH UK THIRD PARTIES